How UST's talent plan helped employees during the pandemic

 Even before lockdowns were announced around the world in March 2020, UST Global's HR leaders were conducting daily scrum meetings with business leaders including REFM, Travel, Legal and Finance to manage the changes required to address the impact of the pandemic.

 "I am very proud of the contributions of our HR Teams as we navigated the ever-changing and demanding impact of the pandemic around the globe.
 We were ready to focus on the productivity or our people, creating policies, sharing information, holding townhalls with our people in order to stay safe, healthy and productive during very challenging times," says Michael Adamson, VP of Global HR Operations.

 The global business had activated business continuity plans, with measures such as reducing travel and increasing health precautions.
 It also mobilised and shipped whatever equipment was needed to employees' homes so they could work remotely.
 Country specific COVID-19 response teams were formed and driven from a centralised charter.
 For example, talent strategy and practice were heavily tested by the COVID-19 pandemic and the response of the UK team was to stay ahead of the curve through the planning and implementation of their COVID-19 Talent Plan.

 The Talent Plan

-UST’s Talent strategy (ECO) is based on three key pillars – Engagement, Capability Development and Organisation (Flat, Agile and Entrepreneurial).
-UST’s talent strategy is derived from the key tenant “create, enable, optimize, build and sustain a culture for a digitally native organization”.
+UST’s Talent strategy (ECO) is based on three pillars – Engagement, Capability Development and Organisation (which remains flat, agile and entrepreneurial).
+UST’s talent strategy is derived from the key tenant “create, enable, optimise, build and sustain a culture for a digitally native organisation”.
 The objectives of the company talent strategy are broadly classified into the following areas: